xeome/notes_old/_notes/Emulating cortex a72.md

 $ ./rpistart.sh
 ```

-- You might still get an error saying networking service but you should be able to use internet
+- You may still receive a networking service error, but you should be able to access the internet.